-Directory-CD1 : works ONLY if "SRV CD1" equipment AND the "AD-check on CD1" control are functional.
+Directory-CD1 : works ONLY if host "SRV CD1" AND service "AD-check on CD1" are functional.
 Both of them are mandatory for the proper functioning of the user service.
-Yearbook-CD1 their relationship with the service will therefore be of the "Blocking" type.
+Their relationship with the user service will therefore be of the "Blocking" type.

-Directory-CD2 : works ONLY if the "SRV CD2" equipment AND the "AD-check on CD2" control are functional.
+Directory-CD2 : works ONLY if host "SRV CD2" AND service "AD-check on CD2" are functional.
 Both of them are mandatory for the proper functioning of the user service.
-Yearbook-CD2 their relationship with the service will therefore be of the "Blocking" type.
+Their relationship with the user service will therefore be of the "Blocking" type.

 The rule that applies is:

 3.2.4.
-Step 4: Defining the relationship of user sub-services
+Step 4: Defining the relationship of sub-user services

-The user sub-services each represent the operation of an active directory service.
-For users to have access to the resources of the information system (mail, network shares, etc.), at least one of the two user sub-services must be functional.
-They therefore have a "degrading" relationship.
-If one of the two user sub-services is out of order, then the Directory user service will be in degraded status according to this rule:
+The sub-user services each represent the operation of an active directory service.
+For users to have access to information system resources (mail, network shares, etc.), at least one of the two user sub-services must be functional.
+They therefore have a "degrading" relationship with the top level user service.
+If one of the two sub-user services is out of order, then the Directory user service will be in degraded status based on this rule:

-On the other hand, if the two user sub-services are in out of use status then the following rule applies:
+On the other hand, if the two sub-user services are in out of use status then the following rule applies:

-4. Questions to answer before creating a user service
+4. Questions to ask before creating a user service

-What services are provided by the information system necessary for the company's production?
+What IT services are necessary to meet the company's operational needs?

-This question is used to define the user services to be created.
+This question is used to determine the user services to be created.

 When is the service not available to the user?

-This question helps to understand the technical functioning of the service.
-The objective is to identify all the controls to be implemented in the supervision, as well as their impacts on the service (blocking or degrading) in order to model it by a user service.
-Once this question has been answered, it is necessary to configure the supervision in order to have the right feedbacks.
+This question helps to understand the technical operation of a service.
+The idea is to identify all the monitoring checks to implement, as well as their impacts on the service (blocking or degrading) in order to model the user service accurately.
+Once this question has been answered, it is necessary to configure the monitoring in order to have the right information.

-The response defines the time slot that will be configured for the "availability period" parameter, which is used to calculate the availability rate.
+The response defines the time period that will be configured for the "availability period" parameter, which is used to calculate the availability rate.

-What is the percentage of availability to be achieved to which the partner commits?
+What is the agreed availability (percentage) to be achieved - SLA?

-Represents the level of service desired by the customer.
-This level must be defined contractually, according to the customer's needs, its infrastructure, and the service it purchases.
+this reflects the level of service desired by the customer.
+This level must be defined contractually, according to the customer's needs, its infrastructure, and the service it has purchased.